ibm-cloud-architecture/refarch-eda-store-simulator/README.md

 * 01/06/2021: Quarkus 1.10.5- Rabbit MQ 3.8 on local docker deployment, and Kafka 2.6.
 IBM MQ 9.2.
 * 04/01/2021: Quarkus 1.13, Add Kustomize for gitops deployment
 * 05/04/2021: Quarkus 1.13.2, Simplify environment folder, add codeql-analysis git workflow.
+* 09/30/2021: Quarkus 2.2.3: add view of existing inventory

-## Build the application
+## Build the application locally

 The docker image for this application is already available on [quay.io registry](https://quay.io/ibmcase/eda-store-simulator).

-The buildAll.sh scripts runs Maven packaging and docker build and push.
-So we need to change this script to push to your own registry.
+The `buildAll.sh` scripts runs Maven packaging and docker build and push the image to `quay.io`.
+So you need to change this script to push to your own registry.

 ```shell
 docker login quay.io -u ...